 A stream is a structured set of courses with a particular focus within an Honours undergraduate degree program that focuses on a particular area within the Major (e.g. business and society - media and communication).
 It is usually a minimum of 12 credits in addition to the core credits.
 Not all majors have streams.
 If your major has a stream, the stream you take will appear on your academic transcript, but not on your diploma.
 See also Area of Concentration.

 If you attended another postsecondary institution before coming to York, you will be assessed for and may be granted transfer credit towards your York degree.
 This transfer credit may count towards the total number of credits required and it may exempt you from specific York degree requirements.
 For details, check your transfer credit statement issued at the point of admission.
 If you change your program, your transfer credit may need to be re-assessed.
 Your home Faculty advising office can help you understand your transfer credit.

 The first degree pursued after admission from high school or equivalent is your undergraduate (bachelor’s) degree.
 Once you have graduated from your bachelor’s degree, you may pursue graduate-level studies towards a Master’s or Doctorate degree.

-Visiting students include those who are at York on a Letter of Permission (LOP) from another university.
+Visiting students include those who are at York on a Letter of Permission (LOP) from another accredited university.
+They enrol in undergraduate or graduate for-credit courses but do not intend to complete a degree, certificate or diploma at York.
 See also Letter of Permission.

 Visiting students can also include those pursuing courses on a non-degree basis.
 See also Non-degree.